seatgeek/fuzzywuzzy/README.rst

 Known Ports
 ============
-Some people are porting FizzyWuzzy to other languages.
+Some people are porting FuzzyWuzzy to other languages.
 Here is one port we know about:

 -  Java: https://github.com/WantedTechnologies/xpresso/wiki/Approximate-string-comparison-and-pattern-matching-in-Java